cloudmesh/classes/docs/source/projects.rst

 Analytics Projects
 ------------------

 Analytics projects focus on data exporation.
-For this typoe of projects, you should focus on analysis of a dataset (see :doc:`datasets` for starting points).
+For this type of projects, you should focus on analysis of a dataset (see :doc:`datasets` for starting points).
 The key here is to take a dataset and extract some meaningful information from in using tools